codeclimate/ruby-test-reporter/README.md

 on your CI server, and the results will show up in your Code Climate account.

-The `CODECLIMATE_REPO_TOKEN` value is provided after you add your repo to your Code Climate account if you are in the test coverage private beta.
+The `CODECLIMATE_REPO_TOKEN` value is provided after you add your repo to your Code Climate account by clicking on "Setup Test Coverage" on the right hand side of your feed.

 Please contact hello@codeclimate.com if you need any assistance setting this up.